In my previous role as the head of Marketing at a web development agency, SEO was always a pain area.

 - We decided to invest in content marketing and learn SEO on the job.

-- We started with a major overhaul of the corporate website, followed by stepping up the blogging effort.
+- We started with a major overhaul of the corporate website, followed by stepping up the blogging effort(Read our blog on Blogging Tips).
 Extensive keyword research preceded both these activities.

 - We focussed on easier to rank long tail keywords, even with lower search volume.
 In the initial days, it’s Important to get noticed by Google, even if that means low organic traffic.